sulabhkatila/BatMapper/README.md

 # BatMapper iOS

+> [!Note]
-**The unofficial iOS implementation of the [BatMapper](https://www.researchgate.net/publication/317634120_BatMapper_Acoustic_Sensing_Based_Indoor_Floor_Plan_Construction_Using_Smartphones) paper**
+> The unofficial iOS implementation of the [BatMapper](https://www.researchgate.net/publication/317634120_BatMapper_Acoustic_Sensing_Based_Indoor_Floor_Plan_Construction_Using_Smartphones) paper

 Bats use echolocation to understand their enivronment and move around.

 They emit sounds and wait for the sound to hit objects and get back to them.
 Based on how long the echo takes to get back to them, they are able to crate a map of their surrounding.
-It is so sophisticated they use it even allows them to catch chase and catch their preys.

 Smart-phones have speakers, microphones, and a processor.
 Which means they can produce sound, hear sound, and do calculations.
 Its true... your phone is a bat.

-[BatMapper](https://www.researchgate.net/publication/317634120_BatMapper_Acoustic_Sensing_Based_Indoor_Floor_Plan_Construction_Using_Smartphones) showed that it is possible to implement bat like capabilities by using what your phone already has.

 [BatMapper](https://www.researchgate.net/publication/317634120_BatMapper_Acoustic_Sensing_Based_Indoor_Floor_Plan_Construction_Using_Smartphones) maps the geometry of the environment (rooms, hallways) without using any photo signals.
 It uses your speaker and microphone!